-- Increase in clients for insurance due to business growth of the trading partners, as well as other sources of business attracted by reputable development of the Company, by new experienced staff and partners, - Grow of the client base using reinsurance capacity of the Company, - Identification of new opportunities for further profit contribution to the Company
+- Increase in clients for insurance due to business growth of the trading partners, as well as other sources of business attracted by reputable development of the Company, by new experienced staff and partners, - Grow of the client base using reinsurance capacity of the Company, - Identification of new opportunities for further profit contribution to the Company term horizon, giving the Company time to analyze the full implications of exploiting these opportunities.

-New opportunities for taking on new lines of business may arise in various ways, for instance a new venture of shareholders which results in new corporate risks or new insurance products offered to customers as supplementary to the other business transactions.
-It could also arise from improvement in the loss history of an existing policy or product, such that the risk characteristics become aligned with the requirements of the Company's underwriting strategy and policy.
-These opportunities would normally materialize over the longer-term horizon, giving the Company time to analyze the full implications of exploiting these opportunities.
+New opportunities may arise from improvement in the loss history of an existing policy or product, such that the risk characteristics become aligned with the requirements of the Company's underwriting strategy and policy.
+These opportunities would normally materialize over the longer-